Companion Planting With Petunias

 Sun-Loving Annuals

-Petunias pair beautifully with other sun-loving annuals that bring contrast through foliage, texture, or growth habit.
-For a seamless bloom-to-bloom pairing, Calibrachoa works exceptionally well.
-Its smaller flowers echo the look of petunias but add a finer texture, and since their care needs are nearly identical, they grow together effortlessly without one overpowering the other.
+Petunias pair beautifully with other sun loving annuals that bring contrast through foliage, texture, or growth habit.
+For a seamless flower to flower combination, Calibrachoa is one of the best companions available.
+Its smaller blooms mirror the appearance of Petunias while adding a finer texture, and because both plants thrive in Full Sun with similar watering and fertilizer needs, they grow together naturally without one overpowering the other.

 Texture & Foliage Companions